rascalmicro/rascal-www/_static/index.markdown

 * [Pytronics code reference][11]
 * [Rascal pinout and table of pin names][13]

+## Community documentation ##

+There are a few hacker types who have written up the details of their experimentation with the Rascal.
+Many thanks are due to these courageous pioneers.
+Please let us know if you discover a tutorial or account that we should add here.

+* David Small on ["Hello, World" with the Rascal][21]
+* David Small on [using a Mac for testing Rascal code][22]
+* David Small on [creating a new SD card on OS X][23]

+* Mike on [building the Rascal's Python appserver, uWSGI, on Ubuntu][24]
+* Mike on [compiling a loading kernel modules on the Rascal][25]

+* Jacques Fortier on [setting up a DHCP server on OS X][26]

 ## Hardware and software sources ##

 All of the Rascal hardware and software is open source.
 For the code, hardware design files, and some precompiled binaries, check the [sources][3] page.